ivanenkomaksym/dotnet-messagebroker-demo/README.md

 * Includes Dockerfiles and Docker Compose configuration for containerizing the sample microservices.
 * Provides Kubernetes deployment manifests and Helm charts for deploying the microservices to a Kubernetes cluster.
 * Demonstrates how to scale and manage the message broker infrastructure using Kubernetes and Helm.
+* Seamless integration of Rust implementation for Order functionality with the existing infrastructure without requiring any modifications to the database schema or the message broker configuration.
+* Configure OpenTelemetry to export traces directly to Jaeger.

 ![Alt text](docs/architecture.png?raw=true "Application architecture")